You’re Making a Difference Here

 In Ghana, 18% of primary school age children are not enrolled in school and of those who are in school, 28% will drop out before completing primary school (UNESCO, 2012).
 Additionally, over 28% of the Ghanaian population is illiterate and out of all the current primary school classrooms, the government estimates that almost a quarter need repairs (World Bank, 2014; USAID, 2009).

 PoP works with 142 communities in Ghana to ensure that students overcome these and other barriers to accessing quality education.
 Currently, PoP is impacting over 35,000 students in Ghana.

 In Guatemala, where over 50% of the population lives below the poverty line, socioeconomic status is one of the biggest barriers to accessing a quality education (World Bank 2013).
 The average length of schooling for a Guatemalan child is only four years and 24.1% of the population is illiterate (US Aid 2014; World Bank 2014).

 Pencils of Promise works with 190 communities in Guatemala to ensure our students overcome these, and other, barriers to accessing quality education.
 Currently, PoP is impacting over 37,000 students in Guatemala.

 In Laos, one of the poorest countries in Southeast Asia, a lack of educational infrastructure is one of the greatest barriers to accessing a quality education (BBC News Asia).
 27% of people in Laos are illiterate, with even higher illiteracy rates amongst ethnic minorities (World Bank 2014).

 Pencils of Promise works with 113 communities in Laos to ensure that our students overcome these, and other, barriers to accessing quality education.
 Currently, PoP is impacting over 14,000 students in Laos.

 Jungle Scout’s Impact On Quality Education

-Thanks to your generous support, Pencils of Promise is able to provide quality education to students around the world.
+Thanks to Jungle Scout’s generous support through the Million Dollar Case Study, Pencils of Promise is able to provide quality education to thousands of students around the world.
 These students will not only have access to a safe school structure, but also inspired teachers, literacy materials, PoP’s Water, Sanitation and Hygiene program, clean water and private bathrooms.

 By investing in Pencils of Promise’s educational programs, you’re helping ensure students have access to everything they need to receive a quality education.